vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tanzu-gemFire-deployment-and-operations-guide.md

 To size a GemFire cluster effectively, follow these steps:

-1. **Domain Object Sizing**: Estimate the size of your domain objects, then calculate total memory requirements based on the number of entries.
+1. Domain Object Sizing: Estimate the size of your domain objects, then calculate total memory requirements based on the number of entries.

-2. **Estimating Total Memory and System Requirements**: Use tools like the [sizing spreadsheet](https://techdocs.broadcom.com/content/dam/broadcom/techdocs/us/en/assets/vmware-tanzu/data-solutions/tanzu-gemfire/10-1/gf/attachments-system_sizing_worksheet.xlsx) to estimate memory needs and system resources, accounting for GemFire region overhead.
+2. Estimating Total Memory and System Requirements: Use tools like the [sizing spreadsheet](https://techdocs.broadcom.com/content/dam/broadcom/techdocs/us/en/assets/vmware-tanzu/data-solutions/tanzu-gemfire/10-1/gf/attachments-system_sizing_worksheet.xlsx) to estimate memory needs and system resources, accounting for GemFire region overhead.
 This does not account for other overhead, but provides a starting point.

-3. **Vertical Sizing**: Begin by configuring a three-node cluster and test the "building block" for a single node.
+3. Vertical Sizing: Begin by configuring a three-node cluster and test the "building block" for a single node.
 This helps determine the appropriate node size and workload configuration.

-4. **Scale-Out Validation**: Test and adjust the configuration to ensure the system scales linearly and performs well as you expand.
+4. Scale-Out Validation: Test and adjust the configuration to ensure the system scales linearly and performs well as you expand.

-5. **Projection to Full Scale**: Use the results from scale-out testing to finalize the configuration for your desired capacity and service-level agreement (SLA).
+5. Projection to Full Scale: Use the results from scale-out testing to finalize the configuration for your desired capacity and service-level agreement (SLA).